The Most Common Habitability Infractions Made by Landlords

 Duty to Repair & Maintain

-Regardless of what your lease may or may not indicate, California tenants have the right to a habitable home, and it is your landlord’s responsibility to ensure this right is fulfilled.
+Regardless of what your lease may or may not indicate, California tenants have the right to a livable home.
+It is your landlord’s responsibility to ensure this right is fulfilled.
 Generally, this means that landlords must abide by building codes and maintain the structural integrity of the residence.
-Common areas must be kept clean and sanitary, utilities must operate effectively and safely, and safety hazards must be addressed promptly.
+Common areas must be kept clean and sanitary.
+Utilities must operate effectively and safely.
+Lastly safety hazards must be addressed promptly.

-If this right is being violated, there are several ways you may be able to respond, including suing, moving out, withholding rent, and more.
+If this right is being violated, there are several ways you may be able to respond.
+These options include suing, moving out, withholding rent, and more.
 A qualified renters rights attorney will help you understand what your options are and what your best course of action may be.

 Common Tenant Rights Violations